lenskit/lkpy/docs/guide/pipeline.rst

 function.

-Most components will extend the :class:`Component` base class to expose configuration capabilities, and implement the :class:`Trainable` protocol if they contain a model that needs to be trained.
+Most components will extend the :class:`Component` base class to expose configuration capabilities, and implement the :class:`lenskit.training.Trainable` protocol if they contain a model that needs to be trained.

 Components also must be pickleable, as LensKit uses pickling for shared memory parallelism in its batch-inference code.